 Many people in the stem cell community and at CIRM have been concerned about the growing trend of stem cell tourism -- people going overseas to receive unproven "stem cell" therapies.
 The term Stem Cells is in quotes here because in general these clinics are less than open about what, exactly, the therapy entails.
 One tourism destination in Costa Rica owned by an Arizona entrepreneur was just shut down by the country's Health Ministry.
-According to a story in Reuters the treatments cost between $5,000 and $30,000.

 Two recent papers by CIRM grantees highlight the importance of understanding basic stem cell biology while developing new cures.
 Both have to do with chemical modifications to the DNA â called epigenetics.